MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-bcdr.md

 ### Improper dashboard modification

-In the event that a dashboard has been improperly modified, such as inadvertently deleting a tile and saving the alterations, it should be noted that Kusto Dashboard does not offer rollback or version control capabilities.
+In the event that a dashboard has been improperly modified, such as inadvertently deleting a tile and saving the alterations, it should be noted that Kusto Dashboard does not offer rollback.

 ## High availability